aws-samples/amazon-cloudfront-log-analysis/lab2-elk-cloudfront-log-analysis/README.md

 The template gives the following outputs:

 - Amazon ES domain and Kibana Endpoints.
-- Elastic IP details of LogStash and Nginx proxy servers
+- Elastic IP details of Logstash and Nginx proxy servers
 - Nginx IP URLs for the Amazon ES Kibana through the proxy.
 You can use this to access the Kibana.

 1. Click on **Launch Stack** button below to launch CloudFormation template in US East AWS region.